-Backpacks and gear brought in by visitors without wristbands can be checked in the Backpack Check Inn near Dragon Admissions, which will be staffed from 11:00 a.m. to 7:00p.m.
-A package check is available for visitors at the WOW Hall booth located near Main Stage.
-The Oregon Country Fair will diligently and securely watch your gear but is not liable for lost and stolen gear.
+Backpacks and gear brought in by those of you who have purchased day or 3-day tickets through our ticket service (TicketsWest), can be checked in the Backpack Check Inn near Dragon Admissions.
+It will be staffed from 11:00 a.m. to 7:00p.m each day.
+A package check is also available at the WOW Hall booth located near Main Stage.
+The Oregon Country Fair will diligently and securely watch your gear but is not liable for lost or stolen gear.

 The Fair is a “pack it in, pack it out” event, so if you brought it here, please take it with you when you leave.
 If you have questions about recycling or garbage in Lane County, stop by the BRING Recycling Booth in Energy Park.
 With everyone participating, it is possible to keep the great circle of life we live in strong and healthy for future generations.
 The beauty and joy we experience here at the Fair site is a clear and present reminder to love Mother Earth.
 She is the only one we have.